 In stand-alone mode, you will need at least the breakout cable to connect to Chameleon, because it will provide power to the cartridge.
-With the second version of the Chameleon, please use the mini USB connector at the bottom/left for power:

 Make sure that the power supply can deliver at least the 2.5W (5V and 500mA) that's specified for a USB connection.
 The Chameleon hardware will take about 2 Watts of power, so make sure that your keyboard and mouse don't overload the power supply!
 Most PCs don't have any trouble supplying Chameleon with power.
 Note that some PCs don't provide power without a data connection on a USB port.
 In that case, please use a separate power supply.